mmahbub/BioADAPT-MRC/README.md

 # BioADAPT-MRC

-This repository is the official implementation of paper [BioADAPT-MRC: adversarial learning-based domain adaptation improves biomedical machine reading comprehension task](https://arxiv.org/abs/2202.13174).
+This repository is the official implementation of the paper [BioADAPT-MRC: adversarial learning-based domain adaptation improves biomedical machine reading comprehension task](https://arxiv.org/abs/2202.13174).

+If you use any part of this repository, we shall be obliged if you cite [our paper](https://arxiv.org/abs/2202.13174).

 The repo's structure is: